Klinkaroo/Klinkaroo.github.io/_posts/2025-04-12-camping-trailer-coax.md

 ## Rear connections: Starting Point

 On the backside of the trailer, near the fresh water hookups, you'll find two coax connectors:
-- Purpple coax - runs directly to a basic interior wall plate
+- Purple coax - runs directly to a basic interior wall plate
-- Orange coax - feeds into the powered wall plate (Part# RV-074543), which acts as the central switch fro antenna/cable signals.
+- Orange coax - feeds into the powered wall plate (Part# RV-074543), which acts as the central switch for antenna/cable signals.

 These connections are the primary signal entry into the RV.